software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 While discussing the technical details, the Developers document a todo-list of tasks with a short description.
 Developers also consider the order of the tasks:

-> Task 1: Add a Blog JPA entity class and a BlogRepository JPA repository class
+> Add a Blog JPA entity class and a BlogRepository JPA repository class

-> Task 2: Add a Thymeleaf template for the blog creation form containing fields for name and description
+> Add a Thymeleaf template for the blog creation form containing fields for name and description

-> Task 3: Add a BlogController controller class and methods for rendering and handling the submission of the blog creation form
+> Add a BlogController controller class and methods for rendering and handling the submission of the blog creation form

 These tasks are added to the _Sprint Backlog_.